mar-zar/Markdown-practice/new-file.md

 Look!

-I'm not great at advice.
-But can I interest you in a sarcastic comment?
+"I'm not great at advice.
+But can I interest you in a sarcastic comment?" - Chandler Bing

 | I'm | not great   | at advice. |